Last Updated on May 12, 2022 by Learn Digital Marketing

 A couple of days ago, I was talking with Richard Barker in the context of a rebranding task.
-I was amazed to see their designers crafted great UX considering immense SEO benefits even without the involvement of the SEO team.
+I was amazed to see their designers craft great UX considering immense SEO benefits even without the involvement of the SEO team.
 Richard was able to create an in-house system where his Leeds website designer team understands the SEO logic, marking up structured data, and debugging.

-Luckily, you have Design/Development help from the respective teams, but you need to guide them with the SEO perfection and most of the times, with a solid logic (I know the hard times I had in the in-house meetings with Client and his developers telling them all the ins-and-outs of keeping text above-the-fold).
-In such cases, you are required to have sound knowledge of JS, JQuery, CSS, and HTML of-course.
+Luckily, you have Design/Development help from the respective teams, but you need to guide them with the SEO perfection and most of the time, with a solid logic (I know the hard times I had in the in-house meetings with the Client and his developers telling them all the ins-and-outs of keeping text above-the-fold).
+In such cases, you are required to have sound knowledge of JS, JQuery, CSS, and HTML of course.

 You know Amazon was leaving so much money on the table due to the slow page speed, but they got the issue and sky-rocketed their conversion with much-improved load time.

 4) You Should Know What You’re Doing – Again, with the solid reasoning of your moves.
-Search engines play too much with their codes and some configuration which worked two years back might not positively impact you today.
-You’ll often see unexpected search results, rankings flux, and your competitors on top of search rankings with the use of unnatural SEO moves.
-These situations shouldn’t trigger you doing the same wrong moves.
+Search engines play too much with their codes and some configurations that worked two years back might not positively impact you today.
+You’ll often see unexpected search results, rankings flux, and your competitors on top of search rankings using unnatural SEO moves.
+These situations shouldn’t trigger you to do the same wrong moves.
 I am talking about all things natural and we wear white hats, so we don’t need to game the system.
-Our work and search rankings race is not for short-term.
+Our work and search rankings race is not for the short-term.
 I believe, our Clients have the mission to be in their business for a long long time.
 Right?

 The point is, do you understand search algorithms?
 Yes?
 So you’ll have the exact reason behind every SEO step you’re going to recommend and execute!